ensapra/modelical_recruitment/Exercise 1/Readme.md

 npx ts-node app.ts //Normal server execution
 ```

-> The available API endpoint is at "/expensive" and requires a JSON with the next formatting:
+> The available API POST endpoint is at "/expensive" and requires a JSON with the next formatting:
 >
 ```json
 {